Ben Terrett

 He was appointed Commander of the Order of the British Empire (CBE) in the 2025 King's Birthday Honours List for services to design.

 Early life

 Terrett was born in 1975.
+He grew up "in a small village in Wiltshire".
 He studied Graphic Design and Illustration at De Montfort University.
 In 1997 he won the Royal Society of Arts Student Design Awards prize for Interactive Graphics.

 Career

 Early career

 In 2001 he set up The Design Conspiracy, a graphic design agency.
 The agency created the website What Brand Are You? which gained notoriety when the spoof names were registered for real.
 In 2008 he co-founded Newspaper Club with Russell Davies and Tom Taylor.
 From 2008 to 2011 Terrett worked at the London office of Wieden+Kennedy as the Design Director and the Creative Director on the Guardian and Nike Grid accounts.

 Government Digital Service

 From 2011 to 2015 Terrett was Director of Design in the Government Digital Service in the Cabinet Office.
 He led a team of multi-disciplinary designers who designed GOV.UK.
 In 2013 GOV.UK was the first digital project to win the Design Museum's Design of the Year award.
 GOV.UK also won a D&AD "Black Pencil" award.
 The Government Digital Service has been used as case study at the Harvard Kennedy School of Government.

 On leaving the Government Digital Service, Terrett said "Every designer should work in the public sector".
 "In an industry so often obsessed with novelty and persuasion, government is a chance to do real design work.
 If the government started a fast stream programme for design grads it would start to change the industry and make services better at the same time".

 Terrett has co-authored a book about his time in government: Digital Transformation at Scale: Why the Strategy Is Delivery.